What Qualifies for VA Funding Fee Exemptions?

 How Your Credit Score Impacts Your VA Home Loan Eligibility

 The Department of Veterans Affairs has no minimum credit score requirements when applying for a VA home loan.
 Instead, the Department of Veterans Affairs requires mortgage lenders to review the overall credit history, sources of income, and credit score of the person when determining their eligibility for a VA loan.
 The HomePromise minimum credit score for VA loans is 580.

 In general, having a higher credit score typically means you will receive a lower interest rate.
 Having a higher credit score means you are less of a credit risk for mortgage lenders, which is why they reward you with a higher rate.

 To further understand how your credit score impacts your VA home loan eligibility, call our HomePromise VA loan experts at 800-720-0250.
 Our professionals will review your credit score and provide you with a free quote.

 Talk to a HomePromise VA Loan Expert

-HomePromise is a knowledgeable and compassionate lender approved with the Department of Veterans Affairs to provide VA home loans.
-We provide convenient options for applying for VA home loans, including online and over-the-phone.
+HomePromise is a knowledgeable and compassionate lender approved by the Department of Veterans Affairs to provide VA home loans.
+We provide convenient options for applying for VA home loans, including online and over the phone.
 If you have questions about how to get a Certificate of Eligibility (COE) or how to qualify for a VA streamline refinance (IRRRL) please give us a call.